fordpref/vzp_retinaparser/README.md

 remediation.py

 Usage:
-python remediation.py <input.mht filename>
+python remediation.py inputfilename.mht
-remediation.exe <input.mht filename>
+remediation.exe inputfilename.mht
 asks for a report name and outputs to csv.

 1.  in Retina, go to remediation tab